khatrigaurav/temperature_modelling/README.md

     Known Issues : You may need to go to wunderground and generate new "API KEY" time and again

+This marks the completion of data ingestion layer from the pipeline diagram.

 Once the data collection is complete we can utilize different notebooks in Analytics/ folder to run analysis or use your own functions.
 The current notebooks build upon several helper libraries and processing mechanism described in lib/ folder.